Disclaimer: I do not own Harry Potter or any of its characters. If I did…Sirius and Remus would have never died.

 "Help him how?
 Isn't Sirius keeping everyone locked in their seat and silent on his own power?"

 "Hogwarts itself is trying to help Sirius?
 You mean even the castle itself works with Sirius?"
+Harry asked amazed.

-"Why did the castle and the House elves help him if he was an escaped convict like everyone believed?"
+"Why did the castle and the house-elves help him if he was an escaped convict like everyone believed?"